neuronsimulator/nrn/docs/python/programming/math/functions.rst

         .. note::

-            In Python code, use Python's ``abs`` function, which works on both numbers and numpy arrays:
+            In Python code, use Python's ``abs`` function, which works on both numbers and numpy arrays, as well as Vectors (Vectors do not print their contents) :

             .. code-block::
                 python